DongDuong2001/brutalist-portfolio-dong/README.md

 ## About

-This repository is a personal portfolio site for **Duong Phu DongDong** with a clear, brutalist aesthetic and focused content sections (Home, Education, Skills, Projects, Activity, Interests, Contact).
+This repository is a personal portfolio site for **Duong Phu Dong** with a clear, brutalist aesthetic and focused content sections (Home, Education, Skills, Projects, Activity, Interests, Contact).
 The project structure uses the modern Next.js app architecture and TypeScript.

 ---